 Jody Ewing

-Jody launched the Iowa Cold Cases website in 2005 after working on a Sioux City cold case series for the Weekender.
-A website that began as a handful of case summaries from the Siouxland area now has expanded to include close to 600 cases from all across Iowa.
+She launched the Iowa Cold Cases website (originally at iowacoldcases.com) in 2005 after working on a Sioux City cold case series.
+A website that began as a handful of cases from the Siouxland area now includes over 750 unsolved cases across the state, many still queued up to add.
+Iowa Cold Cases incorporated as a nonprofit agency in April 2010.

-Two years after launching the site, Jody’s stepfather of 25 years — Earl Thelander of Onawa, IA — died from burns sustained in a house explosion after copper thieves cut and stole propane gas lines at a rural Monona County home he and wife Hope were preparing for a renter.
-Jody added “Dad Earl” to the site in 2008 after officials announced his case had gone cold.
-It remains unsolved.
+Two years after launching the site, Jody’s stepfather of 25 years—Earl Thelander of Onawa, IA—died from burns sustained in an explosion caused by copper thieves.
+Jody added her stepdad’s name to the ICC site in 2008 after officials announced his case had gone cold.
+It remains unsolved today.

 Contact Jody